murillo-leal/leal/README.md

 - I'm currently working on Rockseat(NLW#2) project and a App's drivers management.

-- I'm learning JavaScript, CSS, C# and MySql
+- I'm learning JavaScript, CSS, C#, ReactJS and MySql

 - I'm looking to collaborate on everthing I can be usefull :)